sftwre/Object-detection/WRITEUP.md

 ![Sample 4](./assets/sample_bad_4.png)
 <p>
-This last sample highlights the models' bias towards the person class.
+This last sample highlights the model's bias towards the person class.
 The person is detected with a very high confidence, but the helicopter in the background is not detected at all.
 </p>